chenxy19/TRANSFER-v2/README.md

 4. **Download required data files:**

    Some data files are too large to be included in the GitHub repository.
-You need to download them from [Data Repository](https://doi.org/10.25740/nv892by9517) and place them in the `Data/` directory:
+You need to download them from [Data Repository: Input data for cell type specific marker identification/](https://doi.org/10.25740/nv892by9517) and place them in the `Data/` directory:

    - **`rna_single_cell_type_tissue.tsv`** (638 MB).
 Downloaded from: [Human Protein Atlas version 16](https://www.proteinatlas.org/) single cell type RNA expression dataset
      - Place in: `Data/rna_single_cell_type_tissue.tsv`